What is Academic Advising?

 - Ask for clarification if advisors use language or terms that are unfamiliar, or if you have specific concerns

-- Update your information, including knights email address, phone number, and mailing address in your myUCF portal
+- Update your information, including UCF email address, phone number, and mailing address in your myUCF portal

 - Accept responsibility for academic personal growth and success as well as for decisions and consequences